shivanshrider/CelebalTechProj-Week2/README.md

 ## Testing Guide

-1. **Adding Tasks**
+1. **Add Tasks:**
-   - Enter a task in the input field and click "Add Task" or press Enter
+   Type a task and click "Add Task".
+Empty tasks are not allowed.
-   - Try adding an empty task (should be prevented)
-   - Add multiple tasks to test the list functionality

-2. **Task Management**
+2. **Mark Complete:**
-   - Click the checkbox to mark a task as complete/incomplete
+   Click the checkbox to mark a task as complete/incomplete.

+3. **Delete Tasks:**
-   - Click the "Delete" button to remove a task
+   Click the trash icon to remove a task.
-   - Verify that completed tasks show with a strikethrough

-3. **Filtering**
-   - Use the filter dropdown to switch between:
-     - All tasks
-     - Active tasks (uncompleted)
-     - Completed tasks
-   - Verify that the correct tasks are displayed for each filter

-4. **Sorting**
+4. **Filter/Sort:**
-   - Use the sort dropdown to:
+   Use the dropdowns to filter (All/Active/Completed) and sort (Date/Name).
-     - Sort by date (newest first)
-     - Sort alphabetically by task name
-   - Verify that tasks are properly sorted

-5. **Persistence**
+5. **Persistence:**
-   - Add some tasks
-   - Refresh the page
+   Refresh the page or close/reopen the browser.
+Your tasks should remain (localStorage).

-   - Verify that your tasks are still there
-   - Close and reopen the browser to test localStorage persistence
+6. **Responsive:**
+   Try resizing the browser or using on mobile—UI should adapt.

 ## Implementation Details